RefactoringGuru/refactoring-examples/interactive-en-before/java/change-value-to-reference.md

 Let's look at <i>Replace Data Value with Object</i> using the customer/order class example.
 We will pick up where we finished the example involving <a href="/replace-data-value-with-object">Replace Data Value with Object</a>.

+Here we have a customer class…

+…that is used in the order class…

+…and client code that is used by both classes.

 Currently the customer in the order class is used as a data value.
 In other words, each order has its own instance of <code>Customer</code> even if the actual customer is the same.
 We want to change the code so that multiple orders for the same customer use the same instance of the <code>Customer</code> class.

 In our case, this means that for each customer name, there must exist one and only one instance of the customer class.